mwanakijiji/dewarp/docs/introduction.rst

 #. determining the detector plate scale

-This was originally made for the LBTI LMIRcam detector, but is generalizeable to any project with reference frames of ideal sources and/or an astrometric field paired with a csv of astrometric target locations.
+This was originally made for the LBTI LMIRcam detector, but is generalizable to any project with reference frames of ideal sources and/or an astrometric field paired with a .csv file of astrometric target locations.

 The distortion removal is based on a mapping made from a distribution of empirical sources (like a pinhole grid) and an idealized distribution of point sources with a "perfect" distortion.
-This is them mapped to a perfect distribition without distortions.
+This is them mapped to a perfect distribution without distortions.

 The detector orientation and plate scale is determined by allowing the user to mark the identities of stars in a series of astrometric field